iluwatar/java-design-patterns/promise/README.md

 hasn't completed yet, but is expected in the future.

 Promises provide a few advantages over callback objects:
- * Functional composition and error handling.
+ * Functional composition and notificationError handling.
  * Prevents callback hell and provides callback aggregation.

 Real world example